c-e-ford-appen/multimodal-jailbreak-eval/README.md

 ## Prompts

 The 363 jailbreak prompt scenarios used in this study are not included in this repository.
-Prompts are available to researchers upon reasonable request.
+Beyond dual-use concerns inherent to publishing jailbreak stimuli, releasing the prompt set would risk benchmark contamination: if prompts enter post-training pipelines for future model generations, the benchmark loses its validity as a tool for longitudinal safety comparison.
+Preserving the integrity of the benchmark for future generational evaluation is a primary motivation for withholding the original prompt data.
+Researchers seeking access for legitimate evaluation purposes may contact the authors directly.

 ## Licence